 Each year, between September to April, up to 40,000 migratory shorebirds visit Moreton Bay, making the incredible journey along the East Asian-Australasian flyway from countries such as Siberia, Korea, China and Japan.
 While in Moreton Bay, it is important for migratory shorebirds to rest and feed in preparation for their long return journey.

-Dog Off-Leash Areas in Brisbane
+Dog off-leash areas in Brisbane

-Across the city there are over 135 dog off-leash areas, providing many health benefits for both dogs and their owners.
+Across the city there are over 150 dog off-leash areas, providing many health benefits for both dogs and their owners.

 For more information about dog off-leash areas in Brisbane, visit Council’s dog off-leash areas page and search for a park near you.

-For more information, phone Council on 07 3403 8888.
+- phone Council on 07 3403 8888